-Municipal Corporation will make all the possible efforts for making interventions in selected poverty pockets totaling five thousand households in our city with a target of achieving zero open defecation in these selected pockets.
-It is my hope that this tool, lessons learnt and the follow up interventions will provide better environment and improve the living condition for the citizen of the city and thus help promote the full and active participation of all stakeholders in the attainment of the Millennium Development Goal 7, target 10 of halving by 2015 the proportion of people without sustainable access to drinking water and basic sanitation
+On behalf of our Municipal Corporation, I reaffirm our commitment to extend all possible cooperation to the collaborative efforts of UN-HABITAT and Water Aid India for making interventions in selected poverty pockets totaling five thousand households in our city with a target of achieving zero open defecation in these selected pockets.
+It is my hope that this tool, lessons learnt and the follow up interventions will be an eye opener for the citizens of the city and thus help promote the full and active participation of all stakeholders in the attainment of the Millennium Development Goal 7, target 10 of halving by 2015 the proportion of people without sustainable access to drinking water and basic sanitation.